The practices OCR fines aren't the ones that tried and failed. They're the ones that didn't know they were supposed to try.

 7. Person or Entity Authentication (Required)

 Implement procedures to verify that a person or entity seeking access to electronic protected health information is the one claimed. (eCFR) Under the proposed 2025 rule, regulated entities would be required to apply multi-factor authentication through verification of at least two of three categories of factors: something the user knows, something the user has, or something the user is.
-(Duo Security) Local AI deployment supports MFA enforcement at the application level, the network level, and the physical workstation level, simultaneously and without carving out exceptions because a cloud platform doesn't support your authentication stack.
-You are not negotiating MFA implementation with a vendor.
-You are implementing it directly, on infrastructure you control, and documenting that implementation as direct evidence for your risk analysis.
+(Duo Security) Locally you enforce MFA at the application, the network and the workstation simultaneously, and you're not negotiating with anybody about whether their platform speaks to your identity provider.
+You implement it, you document it, and the documentation walks straight into the risk analysis as evidence.

 8. Transmission Security (Addressable, Trending Required)

 Apply encryption at rest to endpoints, servers, databases, backups, and cloud storage, and use strong, validated cryptography with sound key management.
-(AccountableHQ) For local AI deployment, transmission security means encrypting the network segment between your clinical workstations and your on-premises AI server.
-It means TLS for any internal API calls.
-It means ensuring that PHI processed by your AI system never traverses an unencrypted channel between any two points inside your facility.
-This is far simpler to implement, verify, and document when the entire transmission path is within your four walls than when it involves internet routing to a third-party data center, HTTPS configurations you didn't set up, and key management you can't directly inspect.
+(AccountableHQ) On the transmission side that's the segment between clinical workstations and the inference server, TLS on the internal API calls, and no path anywhere in the building where PHI crosses a wire in the clear.
+That's it.
+That's the control.
+And it's far simpler to implement, verify and document when both ends sit inside your four walls than when the path runs through internet routing to a third-party data center, an HTTPS configuration you didn't set up, and key management you can't inspect.

 9. Business Associate Agreement (Required for Any Vendor Touching PHI)

-A Business Associate Agreement is required whenever a vendor creates, receives, maintains, or transmits PHI on behalf of a covered entity, including when the vendor uses AI to perform regulated functions.
-The BAA must describe permitted and required uses of PHI, require the vendor to maintain safeguards, and establish a timeline for notifying the covered entity of unlawful exposure or a data breach.
-(Texas Medical Association) The most critical provision when contracting with AI providers is a prohibition on the use of patient data for training or retraining models without patient authorization.
-(Mcneeslaw) Cloud AI tools that lack a signed BAA, or that offer BAAs with carve-outs permitting model training on your patient data, expose your practice to direct HIPAA liability the moment any PHI touches their system.
-Local AI deployment removes the BAA question from the equation entirely for on-premises inference.
-Your patient data never reaches an external vendor.
-There is no third party to execute a BAA with for the AI processing itself, because there is no third party in the loop.
+A Business Associate Agreement's required whenever a vendor creates, receives, maintains, or transmits PHI on behalf of a covered entity, including when the vendor uses AI to perform regulated functions.
+It's got to describe permitted and required uses of PHI, require the vendor to maintain safeguards, and establish a timeline for notifying the covered entity of unlawful exposure or a data breach.
+(Texas Medical Association) The provision that matters most with an AI provider is a flat prohibition on the use of patient data for training or retraining models without patient authorization.
+(Mcneeslaw) A tool with no signed BAA, or a BAA carved out to permit training on your patients, that's direct liability the second any PHI touches it.
+Inference on hardware in your own building takes that question off the table, because there's no third party in the loop to sign with.

 10. Organization-Wide Risk Analysis (Required)

-A comprehensive, organization-wide risk analysis is vital for security.
-OCR launched a risk analysis enforcement initiative in 2025, and its enforcement priorities in 2026 will continue that focus and evolve to cover risk management as well.
-(Ogletree) Your AI deployment is a new system that processes ePHI, which means it triggers a mandatory risk analysis update.
-That analysis must document the threats and vulnerabilities specific to the AI system: model poisoning, prompt injection, unauthorized access to query logs, data exfiltration through API endpoints, and inference attacks that could reconstruct patient data from model outputs.
-Local AI deployment dramatically narrows the threat surface for that analysis.
-You are not assessing the risks of a multi-tenant cloud platform serving millions of customers with a security posture you cannot directly audit.
-You are assessing a system on your own hardware, inside your own network perimeter, under your own physical and logical security controls.
+A comprehensive, organization-wide risk analysis is vital for security, and OCR launched a risk analysis enforcement initiative in 2025 whose 2026 successor carries the same focus and evolves to cover risk management as well.
+(Ogletree) Standing up AI means standing up a new system that processes ePHI, which triggers a mandatory update to that analysis.
+The update has to name the threats specific to this system: model poisoning, prompt injection, unauthorized access to query logs, exfiltration through an API endpoint, inference attacks that reconstruct patient data out of model outputs.
+Local deployment narrows that surface hard, and it's the cheapest risk reduction on the whole list.
+You're not assessing a multi-tenant platform serving millions of customers on a security posture you'll never be allowed to audit, because you can't audit what you're not allowed to look at.
+You're assessing a machine you can walk over and put a hand on.

 Architecture Over Convenience

-The hard truth that this checklist is building toward is this: HIPAA's technical safeguards were written for a world where healthcare organizations control their own systems.
-Every single one of the ten items on this checklist is more completely, more verifiably, and more defensibly satisfied when your AI infrastructure sits inside your own facility, on your own hardware, under your own administrative control.
-That's not an ideological position.
-It's a structural observation about how compliance works when auditors start asking questions.
+Here's the structural point the whole checklist's been building toward.
+HIPAA's technical safeguards were written for a world where a healthcare organization controls its own systems, and every one of the ten items above is satisfied more completely, more verifiably and more defensibly when the AI sits inside your facility, on your hardware, under your administrative control.
+That's an observation about how evidence works once an investigator starts asking, not an ideological position.